tasket/wyng-backup/README.md

 data has changed since the last backup.
-Combined with a Time Machine style storage format, it can also prune older backups from the archive very quickly, meaning you only ever have to do a full backup once and can send incremental backups to the same archive indefinitely.
+Combined with a Time Machine style storage format, it can also prune older backups from the archive very quickly, meaning you only ever have to do a full backup once and can send incremental backups to the same archive indefinitely and frequently.

-Having nearly instantaneous access to volume changes and fast archive operations enable backing up even terabyte-sized volumes multiple times per hour with little impact on system resources.
+Having nearly instantaneous access to volume changes and a nimble archival format enable backing up even terabyte-sized volumes multiple times per hour with little impact on system resources.